 - If you previously completed a Wood Badge course, agree not to wear your regalia until your new ticket is complete.

 The format for the Wood Badge Course is two 3-day weekends; two Fridays, Saturdays, and Sundays separated by three weeks.
-The first weekend is scheduled at Pine Tree Environmental & Educational Center.
-All meals will be served in the Dining Hall and participants will be housed in Conference Center Dorms.
+The first weekend is scheduled at Pine Hill Scout Reservation.
+All meals will be served in the Dining Hall.
+Camping is by patrol in the campsites.